Last Updated on December 18, 2020 by PixelPluck

 As you likely discovered when you began to explore the Menus and Custom Settings of your Nikon D810, this highly customizable and versatile camera offers numerous options that you can make use of in order to fine-tune the camera to perfectly fit your needs, your shooting style, and the scene or situation.
 The autofocus system and exposure metering system can be adjusted according to your preferences, the camera controls can be customized and assigned to a variety of functions, and the displays, White Balance, and Auto ISO can be tweaked according to your needs.
 Plus several new features have been added to the D810 compared to its predecessors, the D800 and D800E, and all of them enhance the shooting experience.
 Many of these new features will be explained throughout this article Nikon D810 Tutorial.

-I spent some dedicated time with the D810 as I researched and wrote my user’s guide to the camera called Nikon D810 Experience, and below are the some of the top “tips and tricks” I’ve discovered for setting up and photographing with this powerful dSLR.
+I spent some dedicated time with the D810 as I researched and wrote my user’s guide to the camera called Nikon D810 Experience, and below are some of the top “tips and tricks” I’ve discovered for setting up and photographing with this powerful DSLR.
+Most of these tips will also work on the Nikon D850 DSLR camera.

 The D810 also offers the ability to remember a specific AF Point so that the camera will automatically jump to the last point used when the camera is held in a specific orientation.
 For example, if you last used an upper-right AF Point when holding the camera in the “grip-up” portrait position, then returned to shooting with the camera in landscape orientation, when you next hold the camera in the “grip-up” position, the camera will automatically jump back to that upper-right point.
 This is done through Custom Setting a9: Store by Orientation.
 You can register different points for each of the camera orientations.
 Similarly, you can assign the center Multi Selector Button to be used to jump to a Preset Focus Point of your choice rather than to the center point, when the button is pressed during shooting (f2).